Advice for Successfully Completing the SACS Application

 When to Apply

 Apply for the SACS during the Fall semester.
-Applications will open during the first week of classes and close in mid-October.
+Applications close September 24, 2021.

-Apply for the SACS during the Spring semester.
-Applications will open in mid-January and close in early March.
+Apply for the SACS during the late-fall and early-spring semester.
+Applications open October 1, 2021 and close February 15, 2021.

 Currently studying at TTU as an international student on a F-1 visa